So the kidlets and I were in Target this morning, racing to get an errand done between church services and a meeting we wanted to attend.

 The wounding piece is that if you do believe in a creator God, there tends to be some reason to believe that that God intends to be benevolent.

-This conviction makes the brain injuries and tumors and vomit in Target and spraying toilets and sleeping boys who wake up only to throw up and little daughters who without asking bring baskets of Q-tips and toothpaste and soap and tissues and chips for Mama to snack on if she gets hungry while she stays at the bedside of the brother seem all the more insulting.
+This conviction makes the brain injuries and brain tumors and vomit in Target and mamas who come to the rescue and spraying toilets which thank them for their trouble and sleeping boys who wake up only to throw up and little daughters who without asking bring baskets of Q-tips and toothpaste and soap and tissues and chips for Mama to snack on if she gets hungry while she stays at the bedside of the brother seem all the more insulting.

 A betrayal, even.